SHOULD I REPAIR OR REPLACE MY SYSTEM?

 Energy efficiency is a hidden factor in the cost of a unit.
 If your system is not a recent purchase, it is probably using an outdated standard of efficiency – meaning that you’re paying more on your electric bill than you would with a new unit.
 See below for more on SEER ratings.

-How much would a new unit impact my electric bill?
+How much would new equipment impact energy bills?

 Even a unit with a high SEER rating will become inefficient over time.
 Consider your current electric rates and how often you run the system.
 This is especially important during the summer and winter, when the unit is at its most active and sustains the most wear and tear.